- Cal South State Cup Youth Soccer Tournament

 Escondido Boulevard at 3rd Avenue

-No changes from the following reported last week: The contractor is continuing to deliver material for the construction of the second floor.
-Lane closures along 3rd Avenue will be a regular occurrence to allow for the lifting of construction materials to the newly completed second floor.
+No changes from the following reported last week: The contractor is using a crane to deliver materials to the third floor, and lane closures along 3rd Avenue will be a regular occurrence to allow for the lifting of construction materials to the newly completed floor.

 Tract 932 - Canyon Grove Shea Homes Community